Desire, Discipline, Determination, Dedication.

 At the end of the first day of school you will join the gang for a good evening meal.
 Time for lots of chat and benchracing, and you’re welcome to be inquisitive and ask those questions that only came up while you were getting ready for dinner.
 Then it’s off for a good night’s rest and we’ll start all over again the next the morning.

-- Two days of CLASS intensive training at Streets of Willow
+- Two days of CLASS intensive training at the freshly re-paved Streets of Willow

-- CLASS size is limited to 12 students
+- CLASS size is limited to only 16 students

-- Dinner the first night with Reg & the CLASS instructors
+- Dinner after the first day of school with Reg & the CLASS instructors

 - Catered lunch both days at the track with CLASS team